David B. Snow Jr.: Cedar Gate Technologies

 He founded Cedar Gate Technologies, a healthcare predictive and prescriptive analytics company, in February 2014.
 He invested $20 million of his own personal funds and fundraised $200 million from GTCR.
 Snow currently serves as the chairman and CEO of the company.

 Other business pursuits

 Snow is on the board Pitney Bowes, Teladoc, CareCentrix, the Clemson Institute for the Study of Capitalism, and Duke University's Fuqua School of Business.
-He served as a director of IMPATH Inc. from 1995 to March 1999.
+He was a director of IMPATH Inc. from 1995 to March 1999.